Hope Wilder, Executive Director

 Sally Erickson is a semi-retired psychotherapist, and entrepreneur.
 She’s produced a documentary film, designed and installed several large outdoor tile mosaics, and founded a still-vibrant rural intentional community.
 Sally is the mother of two adults who as children experienced a wide variety of educational models including public school; a startup, alternative school-within-a- school; un-schooling ; charter schools, and a private arts academy.

-She loves the Sudbury model of self-directed democratic education and sees the importance of offering that choice to many students and families for whom the traditional systems are simply not working.
+She loves self-directed and democratic education and sees the importance of offering that choice to many students and families for whom the traditional systems are simply not working.